wrangle-sh/wrangle/README.md

 # Wrangle

-Static analysis tool with a powerful rule- and LLM-based engine for identifying technical debt.
-We operate **both** low-level (linting line-by-line) as well as high-level (architectural considerations).
+Simple yet powerful CLI tool for getting organized about technical debt.

+## Why was Wrangle created?

+Moving fast and accruing technical debt go hand in hand.
+We think the limiting factor isn't knowing how to fix the technical debt, it's two things:

+- Staging organized about it
+- Getting the time to do it and automating as much as possible

+This CLI tool aims to solve the first of these points.
+It outputs a prioritized list of technical debt that requires addressing.

+The second point is a planned future project, **Wrangle Managed.** More to come!

 ## Prerequisites

+Wrangle minimizes its LLM usage, adopting a mindset that the

 Wrangle uses LLMs for a large portion of the "higher-level" analysis that we do.
 More providers are on the roadmap, but OpenAI is the only one for now.

-> **Planned:** More providers.

 ## To Install